The Valleys

 Layan: Oh?
 Is that so?

-Now that he had started he was determined to continue.
+Now that he had started, he was determined to finish.

-I knew that he would find out the truth about the explosion someday – it is part of our planet’s history and it is well documented.
-I just did not expect that it would be so soon.
+I knew he would find out someday.
+It’s part of our planet’s history.
+I just didn’t expect it to be this soon.

 Layan’s hard stare softened — in fact he seemed to deflate.

-Altai: It was very decent of you to tell him that and I am appreciative and grateful for you to reconfirm it to me now.
+Altai: It was decent of you to tell him that.
+I’m grateful you’ve said it to me now.

-The explosion has weighed heavily on me everyday for the last 30 years.
+The explosion has weighed heavily on me every day for the last thirty years.

 Altai gave a slight nod in agreement.